EmperorEarth/doubleratchet-2/README.md

 # DoubleRatchet

-This is a mostly complete implementation of [The Double Ratchet Algorithm](https://whispersystems.org/docs/specifications/doubleratchet/#ref-rfc2315) designed by [Open Whisper Systems](https://whispersystems.org).
+This is a mostly complete implementation of the Encrypted Header variant of the [The Double Ratchet Algorithm](https://whispersystems.org/docs/specifications/doubleratchet/#ref-rfc2315) designed by [Open Whisper Systems](https://whispersystems.org).

 **WARNING:** This implementation was created for learning purposes and should not be used outside of a development environment.
 Any concerns or suggestions are **very** welcome.